-Finally I conferred with my old colleague, Chef Joseph Poon of Philadelphia.
+Finally, I conferred with my old colleague, Chef Joseph Poon of Philadelphia.
 Chef Poon is a Philadelphia icon, having spent many years operating restaurants, teaching cooking classes, and organizing tours of Philly's Chinatown.
 I had the honor of teaching a cooking class with him years ago.
 Not unexpectedly, all of the authentic sources were in agreement.

 Spring Roll or Egg Roll?

 Egg rolls start with wheat flour mixed with water or sometimes egg.
-Spring rolls can utilize a wheat flour based wrapper or rice paper wrappers, (made from rice flour).
+Spring rolls can utilize a wheat flour-based wrapper or rice paper wrappers (made from rice flour).
 Egg roll wrappers are thicker and egg rolls are larger.

 The fillings for egg and spring rolls vary greatly from country to country and from chef to chef.
-Even the different sub regions of China have their own traditional mixtures.
+Even the different sub-regions of China have their own traditional mixtures.

-Nevertheless, egg rolls are usually based on vegetable fillings, (cabbage being the quintessential ingredient), while spring rolls run the gamut of pork, seafood, vegetables, or some combination thereof.
+Nevertheless, egg rolls are usually based on vegetable fillings (cabbage being the quintessential ingredient), while spring rolls run the gamut of pork, seafood, vegetables, or some combination thereof.

 Penurious sections of China relied on vegetable based spring rolls and then added meat to them for the New Year Celebration.
-Vegetable options include cabbage, carrots, bean paste, bamboo shoots, onions, bean sprouts, lettuces, mushrooms, peppers, garlic, ginger, noodles, etc. The sauces that accompany them are equally heterogeneous.
+Vegetable options include cabbage, carrots, bean paste, bamboo shoots, onions, bean sprouts, lettuce, mushrooms, peppers, garlic, ginger, noodles, etc. The sauces that accompany them are equally heterogeneous.

 Vietnamese spring rolls can be fried or fresh.
 They frequently contain pork, bean sprouts, rice or mung bean noodles, and other ingredients characteristic of Southeast Asia.
 Vietnamese fish sauce is often used as a component for the dipping sauces served with them.

 Summer rolls are a type of Vietnamese spring roll.
 They are made from rice paper wrappers and are not fried.
-They are served cold and as the name implies, are a warm weather favorite.
+They are served cold and, as the name implies, are a warm-weather favorite.
 While the fillings can still be diverse, they tend toward the vegetable realm and often contain thin rice or mung bean noodles.

-Rice paper wrappers can be found in the Asian section of general supermarkets and without question in Asian grocery stores.
+Rice paper wrappers can be found in the Asian section of general supermarkets and, without question, in Asian grocery stores.
 They are thin, round, semi-translucent, and approximately eight inches across.

 How to Prepare a Summer Roll

 Carefully remove the wrapper from the water and lay it flat on a clean towel to dry and become sticky.
 Using two hands, transfer the wrapper to a plastic cutting board.
-They'll adhere better to plastic which you can use to your benefit to tighten the roll.
+They'll adhere better to plastic, which you can use to your benefit to tighten the roll.
 More on that in a moment.

-With the wrapper on the board add the fillings toward the bottom third of the wrapper.
-Do not overfill and do not line the fillings all the way to the edges.
+With the wrapper on the board, add the fillings toward the bottom third of the wrapper.
+Do not overfill, and do not line the fillings all the way to the edges.
 Save an inch or so at each end.

 Summertime Spring Rolls